SepulchralVerdigris/path2victory/Base Game.md

 * When an action costs three action points, consider if an element can be removed from it to make an action that is balanced at two action points.
 Alternatively, it can be okay to just make an action that costs three action points cost two action points.

 * Because *Path 2 Victory* has two action points per turn instead of three, ignore “maintenance” actions like Raise Shield or the Fly action to remain in the air. *Path 2 Victory* is just not fine-grained enough that it is necessary to have these kinds of actions.

-o When an action requires a maintenance action, like a ranged weapon that needs the Reload action to use again, an alternative option is to make the original action usable only once per turn.
+  * When an action requires a maintenance action, like a ranged weapon that needs the Reload action to use again, an alternative option is to make the original action usable only once per turn.

 ### Damage